-(1) Capital used allocation activities (2) Sector allocation (5) Other investment objec tive.
-This include olutions that incorpora es thematic investmer vo examples are: (2) Explain through an example Mackenzie Greenchip Global Environmental All Cap Fund: this fund invests exclusively in companies whose revenues are generated by selling environmental focused products and services Mackenzie Global Green Bond Fund: this fund allows investors to support companies in environmentally focused sectors, such as clean or renewable energy efficiency and waste management by owning green bonds, which are used finance projects in these sectors onmentally upport ble energy, (B) Sustainability Outcome #1: (B) Sustain ability Outcome #1: Climate Action - No et Zero Asset Ma nager Initiative (1) Capital used allocation activities (2) Explain through an example ndicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle 50 7 PLUS 00 17 FI, SO 1 N/A PUBLIC Capital allocation 1 - porting year, did you use o take action on sustainability o outcomes, including to prevent and mitigate actual and potential negative outcomes?
+(1) Capital allocation activities used (2) Sector allocation (5) Other At Mackenzie, we provide sustainable investment solutions that incorporate ESG as a explicit part of the investment objective.
+This includes thematic investment strategies that exclusively allocated to sustainable sectors.
+Two examples are: (2) Explain through an example Mackenzie Greenchip Global Environmental All Cap Fund: this fund invests exclusively in companies whose revenues are generated by selling environmentally focused products and services Mackenzie Global Green Bond Fund: this fund allows investors to support companies in environmentally focused sectors, such as clean or renewable energy, energy efficiency and waste management by owning green bonds, which are used to finance projects in these sectors (B) Sustainability Outcome #1: (B) Sustainability Outcome #1: Climate Action - Net Zero Asset Manager Initiative (1) Capital allocation activities used (2) Explain through an example

+Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle SO 7 PLUS 00 17 FI, SO 1 N/A PUBLIC Capital allocation 1

+During the reporting year, did you use thematic bonds to take action on sustainability outcomes, including to prevent and mitigate actual and potential negative outcomes?